 Students in grades 9-12 may attend the prom as long as they meet eligibility requirements.
-No attendees from grades lower than 9th will be eligible for prom.
 All attendees must be approved by the principal.
 Age limits for out-of-school guests is limited to the rule of "One Year Out" or age of 20, whichever occurs first.
 Students must fill out a guest form (available in the office) for all out of town guests and return it to the principal at least one week before prom.
 Chaperones must be approved by administration.
 Students will not be re-admitted if they leave the building once doors are locked.